victorjmajestic/victorjmajestic/README.md

 # Victor Majestic 😄
 Hello, I am Victor Majestic!
-I am currently majoring in Computer Science at Case Western Reserve University, with a focus on Software Engineering and minoring in Computer Game Design.
+I am currently majoring in Computer Science at Case Western Reserve University with a focus on Software Engineering and minoring in Computer Game Design.
 I have experience with a variety of programming languages, including Java, C#, C, HTML, CSS, JavaScript, R, and Racket.

 View any of my major projects below, or click "Repositories" to view a collection of coding I have done.